Texts on this page have been partially machine translated from German.

 What does a typical working day look like for you?

 A typical working day is extremely varied.
-In Operations, you need an overview of everything that is happening in the company and at the same time you need to have an eye for where a deeper insight is needed to ensure that all company goals are met or exceeded in the planned timeframe.
-This means that at least once a week I am faced with a problem that is beyond my own technical knowledge or other expertise, and I have to skillfully cooperate with my team and other teams in a strength-focused way so that we can achieve the common goal without detours.
-Accordingly, my week includes numerous meetings, either 1:1 or group meetings, either planning for larger strategic projects or moving directly to applied "problem solving".
+In Operations, you need to have an overview of everything that is happening in the company and at the same time have an eye for where deeper insight is needed to ensure that all company targets are met or exceeded within the planned timeframe.
+This means that at least once a week I am faced with a problem that exceeds my own technical or other knowledge and I have to skilfully cooperate with my and other teams in a strength-focused way so that we can achieve the common goal without detours.
+Accordingly, my week includes numerous meetings, either 1:1 or group meetings, either planning for larger strategic projects or moving directly to applied problem solving.

-This week's presentation of occupational fields is about sales.
+This week's presentation of career opportunities is all about the occupational field of sales.
 Our graduate Volker Küpper works as a Senior Key Account Manager in Sales Germany at Beiersdorf AG.
-There, he conducts negotiations and talks with customers from the food retail and discount sectors, among other things, and takes care of the distribution of Beiersdorf products.
+Among other things, he conducts negotiations and talks with customers from the food retail and discount sectors and is responsible for the distribution of Beiersdorf products.
 He particularly likes the hands-on mentality in his job.

-What is your job title and the occupational field in which you work?
+What is your job title and the occupational fields in which you work?

 I am a Senior Key Account Manager in Sales Germany at Beiersdorf AG.